Feel more confident in your ability to manage, encourage and inspire others

 Blame vs Effect of Behaviour

-This exercise shows how good line management can avoid finger-pointing and blame in order to more comprehensively resolve a difficulty.
+This exercise shows how you can avoid finger-pointing and blame in order to more comprehensively resolve a difficulty.

-And at the other end of the scale, we look at the much-feared line management process of giving difficult messages to people who are performing below par.
+And at the other end of the scale, we look at the much-feared process of giving difficult messages to people who are performing below par.

 A technique that helps to calm the situation down and pinpoint exactly what the problem is.